jeanpj12/GFinance/README.md

 #Missing Features

 - LogOut
+- Create default categories and subcategories when create a new user
+- Hidde Emergency Fund on Category
 - Dark Mode
 - Datepicker to change charts on dashboards
 - Data when change date picker